iot-lab/iot-lab-gateway/DEVELOPER.md

 When one of the function described above terminates with a success, the return value must be 0.
-When the return value is different from 0, the application know that something gone wrong.
-Except status, all the method in the template file return an error.
+When the return value is different from 0, the application knows that something went wrong.
+Except status, all the methods in the template file return an error.

 ### Flashing the open node